sass/sass/doc-src/SASS_CHANGELOG.md

   will be removed eventually.
 Any code using them should upgrade to the new names.

+* As part of a migration to cleaner variable semantics, assigning to global variables in a local context by default is deprecated.
+If there's a global variable named `$color` and you write `$color: blue` within a CSS rule, Sass will now print a warning; in the future, it will create a new local variable named `$color`.
+You may now explicitly assign to global variables using the `!global` flag;
+  for example, `$color: blue !global` will always assign to the global `$color` variable.

 ## 3.2.12

 * Add a couple missing `require`s, fixing some load errors, especially when